About

 , req.nextUrl

-etc using VovkRequest<TBody, TQuery, TParams>
+, etc., using the VovkRequest<TBody, TQuery, TParams>

 type) and params: TParams

-) at route.ts
+) in the route.ts

 Controller